Concepts

 Blue/Green

-Meridian keeps one active color and one candidate color for proxied managed roles.
+Meridian keeps one active color and one candidate color for the proxied managed role. web is a reserved role name: it is the only role that may declare proxy:, so exactly one role per service is deployed this way.
 If active-color says blue, the next deploy starts green; if it says green, the next deploy starts blue.

 before deploy: active-color=blue proxy -> my-app-blue